andreeeQ/Data-Analysis-Sample-Report/README.md

 Purpose:
-This README file provides an overview of the sample Power BI report, its purpose, data sources, and key visualizations.
+This README file provides an overview of the sample Power BI report, data sources, and key visualizations.

 Data Sources: